theall38103/DWF-Database-Artifacts/JSON-file-format-v1.md

-# JSON File format for DWF Database Artifacts entry
+# JSON File format version 1.x for DWF Database Artifacts entry

+This file format is obsolete.
+Do not use it.
+This file is for historical purposes only.

 # Definition of terms